Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 We note that the special case of Theorem~\ref{thm:cograph} obtained by taking $\Gamma$ to be a complete graph $\Gamma$ on $n$ vertices and $\Eta$ to be a hypergraph on $n$ vertices with $n-1$ hyperedges, the support of each is the set of all vertices, was (implicitly) proved in \cite[Proposition~5.11]{ask}.

 \paragraph{Ingredients of the proof of Theorem~\ref{thm:cograph}.} In the same way that our proof of Theorem~\ref{thm:graph_uniformity} goes beyond merely establishing uniformity of zeta functions by elucidating the structure of certain modules, the cograph modelling theorem is based on more than a mere coincidence of rational functions.
-Instead, it is a consequence of a structural counterpart (Theorem~\ref{thm:cograph_model}) of Theorem~\ref{thm:cograph} which establishes that for each cograph $\Gamma$, there exists an (explicit) hypergraph $\Eta$ such that the ``negative adjacency module'' of $\Gamma$ and the ``incidence module'' of $\Eta$, while generally non-isomorphic, are ``torically isomorphic'' (up to a well-understood direct summand).
-Our proof of this fact involves once again a blend of graph theory and toric geometry.
-We note that we have found no evidence that would point towards a modelling theorem for the rational functions $W^+_\Gamma(X,T)$ associated with an interesting class of (not necessarily simple) graphs $\Gamma$.
+Deferring precise definitions to \S\ref{ss:incidence}, the \emph{incidence module} of a hypergraph $\Eta$ is a module encoding algebraically the incidence relations between vertices and hyperedges of~$\Eta$.
+In \S\ref{ss:two_adjacencies}, we similarly define the \emph{negative adjacency module} of a simple graph~$\Gamma$ by encoding adjacency relations between vertices.
+In this parlance, Theorem~\ref{thm:cograph} is a consequence of a structural counterpart (Theorem~\ref{thm:cograph_model}) of Theorem~\ref{thm:cograph} which establishes that for each cograph $\Gamma$, there exists an (explicit) hypergraph $\Eta$ such that the negative adjacency module of $\Gamma$ and the incidence module of $\Eta$, while generally non-isomorphic, are ``torically isomorphic'' (up to a well-understood direct summand).
+Informally speaking, this means that the two modules become isomorphic over the toric rings associated with all cones in a suitable fan; see \S\ref{ss:combinatorial_modules} for a precise definition.

+Our proof of Theorem~\ref{thm:cograph} involves once again a blend of graph theory and toric geometry.
+Cographs arise since our arguments proceed by building up graphs from smaller graphs using joins and disjoint unions.
+We note that the assumption that $\Gamma$ is a cograph cannot be removed entirely from Theorem~\ref{thm:cograph}; see Example~\ref{ex:ninja}.
+We further note that we have found no evidence that would point towards a modelling theorem for the rational functions $W^+_\Gamma(X,T)$ associated with an interesting class of (not necessarily simple) graphs $\Gamma$.

 \paragraph{Group-theoretic applications.} By a \emph{cographical group (scheme)}, we mean a graphical group (scheme) (see \S\ref{ss:intro/graphs}) arising from a cograph.
 By combining Corollary~\ref{cor:graphical_cc}, Theorem~\ref{thm:master.intro}, and Theorem~\ref{thm:cograph}, we obtain an explicit formula for (local) class counting zeta functions of cographical group schemes in terms of the associated modelling hypergraphs.